nirvana/belvedere/README.md

 # belvedere
 [![Circle CI](https://circleci.com/gh/realmlabs/belvedere.svg?style=shield)](https://circleci.com/gh/realmlabs/belvedere)

 This project exists as an example for continuous integration of Elixir on CircleCI.
+It also works as a bit of a boilerplate project.

 ## Features:
   - Builds your project as a docker container, and automatically pushes it to dockerhub if tests pass